apehex/ctf/hackthebox/crypto/lost-modulus-again/README.md

 There's less than a factor of 2 between G and C4: G is actually the modulus N.

 ## Calculating the padding delta

-Since the padding and public exponent are both small

 The challenge matches the requirements for the Coppersmith attack: